 - Back Injury

 - Road Rash

-There are a number of items which make up the final settlement amount of compensation.
+There are a number of items that make up the final settlement amount of motorcycle accident compensation for motorcycle passenger accident claims.
 These items will vary with each case and differ from person to person.
 With this in mind, we cannot accurately predict exactly the amount of compensation you could possibly be awarded.
 However, we can show compensation award amounts by referring to the most recent Judicial College Guidelines.